Career Timeline of Michelle Obama: Major Achievements and Milestones

 March 2009: Vogue Cover Appearance

-June 5, 2009: Chief of staff replacement
+June 5, 2009: Chief of Staff Replacement

-2009: Advocating for policy priorities
+2009: Advocating for Policy Priorities

-2009: Named Most Fascinating Person of the Year
+2009: Most Fascinating Person of the Year

-January 2010: Lead role in "Let's Move!" initiative
+January 2010: Launching "Let's Move!"
+Initiative

 In January 2010, Michelle Obama undertook her first lead role in an administration-wide initiative, which she named "Let's Move!", to make progress in reversing the 21st-century trend of childhood obesity.

-February 9, 2010: Announcement of Let's Move!
+February 9, 2010: Announcing Let's Move!

 August 2011: Better Homes and Gardens Cover